NavigationContentFooter

 Introduction

-Load Balancers are highly available and fully managed that facilitate the distribution of incoming traffic across multiple servers.
+Load Balancers are highly available and fully managed Instances that facilitate the distribution of incoming traffic across multiple servers.
 Load Balancers allow you to scale your applications while ensuring their continuous availability, even in the event of heavy traffic.
 They are commonly used to improve the performance and reliability of websites, applications, databases and other services.

 A Scaleway Load Balancer has a public IP address which is always reachable: in the event of hardware failure it is rerouted to a backup Instance.
 The Load Balancer receives incoming traffic at this IP address, monitors the health and availability of its backend servers via health checks, and balances traffic load between all healthy and available backend servers.